-The Funds may, consistent with their investment objectives, engage in portfolio trading in anticipation of, or in response to, changing economic or market conditions and trends.
-These policies may result in higher turnover rates in a Fund's portfolio, which may produce higher transaction costs and the realization of taxable capital gains (including short-term capital gains, which generally are taxed to individuals as ordinary income).
-Portfolio turnover considerations will not limit an Adviser's or Subadviser's investment discretion in managing a Fund's assets.
+Each Fund may, consistent with its investment objectives, engage in portfolio trading in anticipation of, or in response to, changing economic or market conditions and trends.
+These policies may result in higher turnover rates in a Fund's portfolio, which may produce higher transaction costs and the realization of taxable capital gains (including short-term gains, which are generally taxed to individuals at ordinary income tax rates).
+Portfolio turnover considerations will not limit Loomis Sayles' investment discretion in managing a Fund's assets.
 Each Fund anticipates that its portfolio turnover rate will vary significantly from time to time depending on the volatility of economic and market conditions.